 I am from Brazil, which for the past 20 or so years was often at the forefront of LGBTQ rights in South America, which culminated with us passing gay marriage in 2013.
 It was against this backdrop I came out.
 It took me a while to understand these feelings and even more time to come to terms with me being gay.
 Back in 2005, I went with a friend of mine to a gay club for my first time.
 I enjoyed it so much that it was like this huge revelation – I am gay!
 This was the hardest part – coming out to myself.

 Soon after that I told my sister, who took it very well.
 Then, mom.
 She was very cool so I thought I would have no problem, but for 6 hard months, she barely looked me into the eyes.
 Now, she is totally over it.
 Half a year later, I decided to tell dad… on Father's Day!
 I've always had quite a tough relationship with my father and used this as a test – to see if we were going to improve our relationship or break apart for good.
 His reaction?
 He said that whilst he didn't agree with homosexuality, I am still his son so he was there for me no matter what.
 We actually became really good friends and our relationship massively improved…until the extremely conservative Jair Bolsonaro was elected as President of Brazil in 2018 and destroyed everything!

 As part of my coming out, I decided to come out again and created Viaja Bi! – the 1st LGBT+ travel blog in Brazil.
-It was hard, but my coming out story post had a lot of positive feedback from people who were afraid to do so.
+It was hard, but coming out as a gay man brought a lot of positive feedback from people who were afraid to do so.
 If that's you, remember that yes, it might be hard.
 But it sure as hell gets better!